-You should consider using the following methods to solve these problems:
+You should consider using the following methods to solve such issues:

 - Rewrite the source to avoid using these keywords in your code and directives files. - Use the REMOVE Compiler directive to remove individual keywords from the reserved words list. - Use the MF or MFLEVEL compiler directive to select an earlier version of Micro Focus COBOL that your code is compatible with.
-For example, setting MFLEVEL"12" ensures compatibility with Mainframe Express 3.0 and 3.1; Net Express 4.0, 5.0, and 5.1; and Server Express 4.0, 5.0, and 5.1.
-Refer to Reserved Words Table for the value to use to ensure support for your existing reserved words.
+For example, setting MFLEVEL"12" ensures compatibility with Mainframe Express 3.0 and 3.1, Net Express 4.0, 5.0, and 5.1, and Server Expresss 4.0, 5.0, and 5.1.
+Refer to Reserved Words Table in the product help of Visual COBOL for the value to use to ensure support for your existing reserved words.

-Setting REMOVE and MFLEVEL directives from the command line
+Setting REMOVE and MFLEVEL Compiler directives at the command line cobol myprogram.cbl remove(title) ;

-To use REMOVE from a Visual COBOL command prompt, type the following:
+To use REMOVE from the terminal window (or later in the editor in Eclipse), type the following: